eshaham/israeli-bank-scrapers/README.md

       originalCurrency: string,
       chargedAmount: double,
       description: string,
+      memo: string, // can be null or empty
       installments: {
         number: int, // the current installment number
         total: int, // the total number of installments